lifthrasiir/dcputhings/README.md

     ]

-DcpuAsm tries to generate the shortest code for given assembly, but you can override this behavior by `LONG` prefix. `LONG e` will generate a longer form of given immediate (not the instruction).
+DcpuAsm tries to generate the shortest code for given assembly, but you can override this behavior by `SHORT` and `LONG` prefixes. `SHORT e` will cause an error when `e` does not fit in the range of 0--31, and `LONG e` will generate a longer form of given immediate (not the instruction, so should use it twice for basic opcodes).
 This only applies to a literal value; it is silently ignored in other kind of values.

 ### Blocks